matthew-brett/pydagogue/curious_git.rst

 useful.
 For a beginner, I would recommend the following 'core' reading list, and below I mention a few extra resources:

-1. The smallest, and in the style of this tuorial: `git - the simple guide <http://rogerdudler.github.com/git-guide>`__ contains 'just the basics'.
+1. The smallest, and in the style of this tutorial: `git - the simple guide <http://rogerdudler.github.com/git-guide>`__ contains 'just the basics'.
 Very quick read.